CodeGlassDotIO/Docs/_docs/Legal/EULA/ExperimentalSubscriptionAgreement.md

 ---
-title: Legal - EULA - Enthusiast subscription agreement
+title: Legal - EULA - Experimental Subscription Agreement
-description: The legal mumbo jumbo for the enthusiast subscription
+description: The legal mumbo jumbo for the Experimental subscription.
 ---
 *We are sorry for the legal text below, our legal advisor foced us to make it this way and include allot....* <br/>
 *And we want to thank Jetbrains for the inspriation for our EULA ♡  ~Development team of CodeGlass*
-# Enthusiast subscription agreement
+# Experimental Subscription Agreement
 *Version 1, effective as of January 1, 2022*